-The Board of Directors of the Company held seven meetings during the year ended June 30, 1995.
-The Audit Committee of the Company consists of the entire Board of Directors and held one meeting in fiscal 1995.
-The Company has no other standing committees other than the Personnel and Compensation Committee.
-The Personnel and Compensation Committee, which advises the Board on issues of compensation for directors and officers and administers certain stock plans of the Company, consists of Directors Trinward, Goguen, Kendall, Hayes, Wilson and Wight and held one meeting in fiscal 1995.
-In fiscal 1995, each director attended at least 75% of all meetings of the Board of the Company and meetings of any Committee of which he or she was a member.
+The Board of Directors of the Company held 11 meetings during the year ended June 30, 1996.
+The Audit Committee of the Company consists of the entire Board of Directors and held one meeting in fiscal 1996.
+The Company has no other standing committees, other than the Personnel and Compensation Committee.
+The Personnel and Compensation Committee, which advises the Board on issues of compensation for directors and officers and administers certain stock plans of the Company, consists of Directors Trinward, Goguen, Kendall, Hayes, Wilson and Wight and held three meetings in fiscal 1996.
+In fiscal 1996, each director attended at least 75% of all meetings of the Board of the Company and meetings of any Committee of which he or she was a member.